• Reading

 Grow Romaine from Kitchen Scraps : Starting at different days to compare growth

 So, how does this work?
-In a nutshell, the next time you make a salad, chop off the romaine lettuce core so that a couple inches remain.
+In a nutshell, the next time you make a salad, chop off the romaine lettuce core so that a couple of inches remain.
 Then, you place it in water — and wait for it to grow.

 I’m going to share a few tips with you that we’ve learned while having a kitchen windowsill full of romaine lettuce cores.

-Step-By-Step Instructions for how to grow romaine lettuce from scraps
+Step-By-Step Instructions for How to grow romaine lettuce from Scraps

 1. *ADULTS*, cut romaine lettuce core off, leaving about 2 inches.